-Usually when we think about “intergenerational” church programming, the image we have in our mind is of children and youth sitting around tables or participating in faith forming activities with adults.
-It’s a beautiful image of intergenerational relationship-building, and it’s an important one.
+Usually when we think about intergenerational church programming, we see children and youth sitting with adults.
+We see them working together on faith-forming activities.
+It's a beautiful image and an important one.

-And yet, looking at “young people” and “adults” as two monolithic groups is missing out on some of the most significant diversity in God’s people.
+And yet, looking at these ages as two groups misses out on the diversity in God's people.

-Our landscape of generations is more complex than many of us realize.
-We know some generational names, but few of us consider the unique needs of each generation when we are developing intergenerational experiences; we generally treat adults as one large group when, in reality, we have at least four unique generations of adults in most of our churches.
+Our landscape of ages is more complex than many of us realize.
+We know some generational names, but few of us think about the distinct needs of each generation.
+We generally treat adults as one big group when, in reality, we have at least four generations in most of our churches.

 Greatest Generation: born before 1927